pablodecm/phd_thesis/src/103_chapter_3.md

 distribution $p_S(\boldsymbol{x}|\boldsymbol{\theta})$.
-As previously mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such the mass of a intermediate particle resonance (e.g. the Higgs mass $m_\textrm{H}$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects,
+As previously mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such as the mass of an intermediate particle resonance (e.g. the Higgs mass $m_\textrm{H}$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects,